-But, is cryptocurrency gone?
+But is the cryptocurrency gone?
 Worry not.
 It is hard to argue against crypto's resurrection.

 First, these markets have experienced similar slumps before.
-The 2018 market drop is not lost among the keen followers of cryptocurrencies.
+The 2018 market drop was not lost among keen followers of cryptocurrencies.
 This slump also followed quite a prosperous 2017.

 This decline only lacks precedence because crypto trading has never experienced a slump tied to global events.
 Even pro-crypto experts believe the market may still go lower (but not below $2000).
 But that may also be the mitigating factor.

 The Dow Jones Industrial Average decline of 9.99% is the chief catalyst that led to this significant drop in Bitcoin prices on 12 March.
-Since the fall began on 8 March 2020, a clear correlation between the dip in the US stock and that of cryptocurrencies has become evident.
+Since the fall began on 8 March 2020, a clear correlation between the dip in US stocks and that of cryptocurrencies has become evident.

 In crises, people avoid stock purchases and other high risk ventures.
 This year, the American stock market has reported its worst sell-off in 33 years (since Black Monday, 1987).

 The eventual cryptocurrency slump has been brewing for quite some time.
 It is easy to point to the coronavirus because it encapsulates other factors.
 But the recent oil price disagreement between Saudi Arabia and Russia has also left an imprint on the economy and global markets as investors started shying away.

 According to Coindesk.com, the Federal Reserve has reacted to this decline by launching the ZIRP (zero interest rate policy) strategy and buying up to $500 billion in American Treasury Bonds.
 This was done after a meeting by the FOMC (Federal Open Markets Committee) on Sunday 15 March 2020.
 The rates have been cut to between 0.0%-0.25%, and such a cut was last seen in 2008 (the Great Recession).